 Thus, the BJP was far ahead of the other parties and the ‘brand BJP’ was formed under the

 umbrella of digital media.
 What is remarkable throughout his campaign is that they focused

 on even the smallest matters.
 Their digital team worked hard and ensured that their

-messaging was consistent, bold, clear, and convincing, and that it would touch the voters
+message was consistent, bold, clear, and convincing and that it would touch the voters

 All in all, this is the brand strategy of the brand BJP.
 The BJP is a good example of how a

 a political party can engage the audience professionally.

 Kudos to team BJP & Brand value Hon.
 Prime Minister Narendra Modi!